Become an apprentice

 Finding an apprenticeship

-If you're interested in starting an apprenticeship, you can search for current vacancies on the government's website.
+If you're interested in starting an apprenticeship, you must first be employed.
+You can search for companies currently offering apprenticeship vacancies on the government's website, or you can browse our featured vacancies.
 We would recommend doing research on local organisations too so that you know what opportunities are available and when their application window opens.

 In the meantime, work on your CV and cover letter to showcase your suitability.
 Focus on what makes you stand out to employers, for example, extracurricular activities such as Duke of Edinburgh.
 This particular example demonstrates that you're a team player and have strong communication skills.